Get to know key places:

 With its high cathedral ceilings, excellent acoustics, fireplace, baby_ grand piano and polished concrete floor, the Social Lounge is our most versatile space and is used for lectures, concerts, workshops, lunches and fireside chats, receptions, seminars, coffee houses, and more.

 This lounge is named in recognition of the generous leadership and gift from Johannean Robert C.F.
 Ho, founder of the Fairmont Foundation and the Fairmont-Magsaysay Group of Companies.
 While he was President of the St. John’s University Alumni Association of Hong Kong, Ho initiated the First World Reunion of Johanneans in Hong Kong in 1988.
-It was during the reunion that the concept of St. John’s College UBC was introduced as part of the restablishment of St. John’s University of Shanghai.
+It was during the reunion that the concept of St. John’s College UBC was introduced as part of the reestablishment of St. John’s University of Shanghai.

 “Meet Me at the Clock Tower”

 The clock tower acts as a meeting place for the Johanneans of St. John’s College and is a place for people from all over the world to join each other and to start their journeys together.
-It was designed to resemble the clock tower at St. John’s University in Shanghai, China.
+It was designed to resemble the clock tower of St. John’s University in Shanghai, China.
 In 2012, the Chinese characters 聖約翰學院, meaning St. John’s College, were added to the clock tower, in recognition of the tie between St. John’s College at UBC and the graduates of St. John’s University in Shanghai who founded our College in 1997.
 Learn more about the clock tower here.

 The courtyard is a peaceful place for residents to take a break outdoors.
 During the summer, it’s a great spot for the College to host picnics or barbeques, and the perfect place for enjoying the snow in the winter months.